Clementa C. Pinckney: Aftermath

 As a result of the shooting, in July 2015, the South Carolina Legislature enacted legislation to take down the Confederate flag flying in front of the South Carolina State House and move it to the Confederate Relic Room and Military Museum.
 The shooter had previously posed in front of and posted images of a similar flag on his website.
 Pinckney's widow attended the session during the final vote to thank her husband's colleagues for their support.

 In June 2015, the family of Pinckney established the Clementa C. Pinckney Foundation to support poor families in the South Carolina Lowcountry region.
 Jennifer Pinckney, his wife, Senator Gerald Malloy, who served with Pinckney in the Senate, and Reverend Kylon Jerome Middleton, Ph.D., Pinckney's best friend, established the foundation in Pinckney's honor to support educational, health, pastoral training, and charitable causes.
 In July 2015, Mother Emanuel, in response to anonymous donations of more than $3 million, established The Reverend Pinckney Scholarship Fund, which was created to support education scholarship for church members, victims of the shooting and their extended families.
 The initial fund was overseen by Charleston Mayor Joseph P. Riley Jr, historian and educator Henry Louis Gates Jr and investment banker William M. Lewis Jr.

 In August 2015, the Charleston County School District decided to name new Charleston County middle school Simmons-Pinckney Middle School, in honor of both Pinckney and blacksmith Philip Simmons.

+In May 2016, a portrait by South Carolina artist Larry Francis Lebby was unveiled in a ceremony in the South Carolina Senate chambers.

 On August 8, 2019, the Churchwide Assembly of the Evangelical Lutheran Church in America adopted a resolution to recognize Clementa C. Pinckney and the Emanuel 9 as martyrs on their liturgical calendar and declare June 17 as "a day of repentance in the ELCA for the martyrdom of the Emanuel 9."
 At the time of the shooting, Dylann Roof was a member of an ELCA congregation.
 The Rev. Clementa Pinckney was a graduate of Lutheran Theological Southern Seminary, a seminary of the ELCA.

+In 2020, Allen University announced that their renovation of the Good Samaritan Waverly Hospital would include a memorial that will prominently feature the names of Pinckney and the other eight individuals slain at Emanual African Methodist Episcopal Church.

 Personal life

 In 1999, Pinckney married Jennifer Pinckney (née Benjamin) in Augusta, Georgia.
 They met while he was at Allen University and she was at the University of South Carolina.
-The couple lived in Ridgeland, South Carolina with their two daughters, Eliana Yvette Pinckney and Malana Elise Pinckney.
+The couple lived in Ridgeland, South Carolina, with their two daughters, Eliana Yvette Pinckney and Malana Elise Pinckney.
 Pinckney was a member of Alpha Phi Alpha fraternity.
 Pinckney was named in honor of the baseball player Roberto Clemente of the Pittsburgh Pirates due to his mother's love of baseball.
 During his eulogy, multiple friends and family pronounced his first name as "Clemen-tay".
-Pinckney is the cousin of the businessman and conservative commentator Armstrong Williams.
+Pinckney was the cousin of the businessman and conservative commentator Armstrong Williams.

-Pinckney was buried in Marion, South Carolina at the St. James AME Cemetery.
+Pinckney was buried in Marion, South Carolina, at the St. James AME Cemetery.